Kero76/logisticae/README.md

 - An simple converter to convert distance, liter or weight unit to another one.
 - Implementations of Ohm's law to compute voltage, intensity, power and/or resitance of a electric circuit.
+- Add method to convert degree unit into another one.

 ### In Literature